Samsung Galaxy X: Rumored Features, Possible Announcement Date Revealed By ‘BGR’

 — Business Insider (@businessinsider) May 4, 2018

 In terms of specific features mentioned by The Bell, the Samsung Galaxy X is rumored to include an in-display fingerprint sensor and a 3D sensing module, with the former being far more likely than the latter.
 As explained by BGR, an in-display fingerprint sensor won’t be entirely unique, but the Galaxy X might turn out to be the first mass-released phone to come with such a convenient means of fingerprint detection.
-As for the 3D sensing module,this could be used to provide a more “complex and secure” way to scan a user’s face.
+As for the 3D sensing module, this could be used to provide a more “complex and secure” way to scan a user’s face.

 At the moment, information on the Samsung Galaxy X’s basic specifications, such as processor type, megapixels for both rear and front cameras, and display size, is largely unavailable, as explained in a report from Tom’s Guide.